sassjajc/vscode-standardjs-snippets/README.md

 - [JavaScript Semicolon Insertion - Everything You Need to Know](http://inimino.org/~inimino/blog/javascript_semicolons)

-## Making the snippets top priority
+## No need to give snippets the top autocompletion priority

-I certainly prefer snippets to have the top priority in the autocompletion.
-This is not a default settingm but can be enabled by:
+Although you can enable it, it isn't necessary for snippets to be at the top of your autocompletion results.
+Intellisense keyword completion is generally more important to me, so I keep the default value of inlining snippets with keywords.

+However, if you want snippets to be at the top, you can enable it with:

 ```
 "editor.snippetSuggestions": "top",
 ```
 in your settings.json.
-Otherwise vscode prefers keywords on the top.

 ## Snippets

-Snippets are optimized to be short and easy to remember.
+Snippets are optimized to be short and mnemonic, but also to not conflict with common JavaScript keywords.

 Note that these links work only on github, not on VSCode marketplace:

 - [declarations](#declarations)
 - [flow control](#flow-control)